DouglasUrner/Canvas/README.md

 # canvas

-A Jekyll theme for use with [Canvas](https://canvas.instructure.com) LMS courses where the majority of the content is hosted in GitHub and published as a project GitHub Pages site.
+A Jekyll theme for use with [Canvas](https://canvas.instructure.com) LMS courses where the majority of the course content is maintained on GitHub and published as a GitHub Pages site for the repository (or repositories) holding the content for the course.

 ## TODOs and Issues